mauget/focus-trap/README.md

 ### Initial Focus Screen Capture
 A back-tab here would move focus to the last focusable control ('No').
-A forward tab on that control would wrap the focus back to the first focuable control ('Yes')
+A forward tab on that control would wrap the focus back to the first focuable control ('Yes').

+A custom hook, `useIntialFocus` sets the initial focus to eitehr the first or the last focuable element, according to its `wantLawt` parameter.

 ![doc/modal.png](doc/modal.png)